gMini0n-YT/Mini0n-s-Discontinued-Feature-Guide/Bedrock/Official Bedrock Illegal Guide.md

 - The Old Stonecutter Item can be obtained with 4 cobblestone
 - Mining up Glowing Obsidian will drop it as an item.
 - Blowing up a chest with enchanted book inside it will drop enchanted books without any enchantments on it
+- Iron golems in this version have no knockback resistance

 **0.14.0 (Android)**
 - Colors in this version have a different color value than colors in the newer version, the following colors are: white, brown, lime, green, cyan, light blue, blue, purple, magenta and pink, meaning that there can be thousand of illegal color variants by combining them in a cauldron.
 This also gives us two extra illegals: Cauldrons with illegal color value and Leather Armor with illegal color value